scale-lab/ABACUS/README.md

 # Compilation
 - First compile libvpr_6 by going to trunk/libvpr_6 and type "make".
 You might need to install libc6-dev-i386 first.
 - Then go to trunk/ABACUS and type "make clean && make".
-- go to trunk and chmod 755 run_abacus_flow, and all *.sh files.

 # Files in The Repository

 Directories: